Visiting Chartwell: What to expect

 Can I use the café and toilets if arriving on foot?

 Yes, if you are walking in the area and would like to stop and pop into our café, you are more then welcome to do so.
-To visit the gardens however you will need to have a pre-booked ticket.
+To visit the gardens however, normal admission still applies.

 Can I make a booking by speaking to the property directly?